lamecksilva/lamecksilva/README.md

 #### About me
 I'm just curious in this programming world, even though I work as a software engineer on a daily basis. 🤙

->I prefer and use technologies with javascript, Node.js, React.js and the like ...
+>To jobs i prefer and use technologies with TypeScript, Node.js, React.js and the like (My main stack) ...
+>I love live in terminals,  bash scripting, low-level languages like C and others ...

 #### Interests

-- 🏗 Web & Mobile Technologies / Development ️
+- 🏗 Web & DevOps Technologies / Development ️
 - 🔧 Create new 'Things'
 - 💪 Workout and Bodybuilding (Mainly)